Kristof89Szabo/milestonetwothree/src/main/java/com/exam/thread/README.md

 ### Disadvantage

-- Multiple thread can modify same data because it is under same memory area. (process)
+- Multiple thread can modify same data because it is under same memory area (heap), but every thread has a stack.
 - Hard to test.

 ### Create Threads